-Dow futures drop 1,000 pts as oil plunges 25%
+Dow futures drop over 1,000 pts as oil plunges 30%

 The virus has infected more than 100,000 people and killed more than 3,400 globally

-U.S. equity futures fell 1,000 points to start the week, as oil plunged 25 percent as the coronavirus spreads and quarantine measures are taken.
+Dow futures fell 1,200 points to start the week, oil plunged 30 percent as the coronavirus spreads and quarantine measures are taken.

 Continue Reading Below